Bringing the developing world up to energy parity

 - as a result France now has the lowest CO2 emissions/head/year in the developed world, the French CO2 emissions level is marginally lower even than current the worldwide average.

-- the current French socialist regime intends to reduce its commitment to nuclear energy and to replace it with weather dependent Renewables.
-Not only is this absolute madness from the point of view of CO2 reduction but it undermines one of France’s major industrial assets, its nuclear industry
+- the current French regime under Macron intends to reduce its commitment to nuclear energy [iii] and to replace it with weather dependent Renewables.
+Not only is this absolute madness from the point of view of CO2 reduction but it also undermines one of France’s major industrial assets, its nuclear industry

 - such a nuclear reduction policy would have the effects of reducing France’s generation reliability and increasing France’s CO2 output.